 Travel

-Amidst the chaos of research, life and everything in between, I try to travel out of the country or to new places frequently in order to broaden my world view.
+Amidst the chaos of research, life and everything in between, I try to travel to new places as often as I can in order to broaden my world view and take time for myself.
 Below are some photos documenting those travels!

 2021